 Procedure

-Cut the tofu into cubes of about an inch per side, and place in a medium-sized bowl.
+Cut the tofu into cubes of about an inch per side, and place them in a medium-sized bowl.
 Heat a quart of water with 1/4 cup of salt.
 When it boils, pour the hot brine over the tofu.
 Let soak for 15 minutes.
-Drain the brine and pat dry each face of each chunk of tofu with a paper towel.
+Drain the brine and pat dry all of the faces of each chunk of tofu with a paper towel.

-This technique is one of several ways to remove water from the tofu, which is essential.
-You can also freeze the chunks, which will give it a durable, spongy texture makes it easy to squeeze out the water, and pleasing to eat.
+This technique is but one of several ways of removing water from the tofu, which is essential for making it crispy.
+You can also freeze the cubes, which will give them a durable, spongy texture that makes it easy to squeeze out the water, and renders them extremely pleasing to eat.

-Whatever fry oil you use, add two tablespoons of toasted sesame oil to the fry oil for flavor, and heat it to the point where it sputters angrily when you flick in some water (about 350 degrees).
-Submerge the coated tofu cubes into the hissing oil.
-Don’t overload the fryer or let two pieces touch, or they will adhere together
+Add two tablespoons of toasted sesame oil to the fry oil for extra flavor, and heat it to the point where it sputters angrily when you flick in some water (about 350 degrees).
+Submerge the tofu cubes in the hissing oil.
+Don’t overload the fryer or let the pieces touch, or they will adhere together

 Remove and drain the fried chunks.
-Keep them in safe place, away from any tangy sauces.
+Keep them in safe place, away from snaggers, snackers and tangy sauces.

 Add two tablespoons of the fry oil to a wok or pan on medium heat, and fry the garlic, onions, green onions and mushrooms.

-Break each celery stalk backwards and pull the strands out of both.
-Then cut the two halves into two-inch pieces, and add them to the wok.
-Add the mushrooms.
-Cover.
+Break each celery stalk backwards and pull the strands out of each half.
+Then cut the de-fibered halves into two-inch pieces, and add them to the wok.
+Cover and simmer for about five minutes on medium heat.

 Whisk together the soy sauce, fish sauce, rice vinegar, black and white pepper and sugar, and add it to the stir-fry.
 Add one cup of water, stock or mushroom soaking water, taste, and adjust seasoning with soy sauce, ponzu sauce, black pepper, sugar, sesame oil and rice vinegar, until it tastes how you want it.

-Add the tofu, gently stir it together by lifting the spatula, and transfer the tofu, mushrooms and celery to the clay pots, and pour in as much broth as you can.
+Add the tofu to the wok.
+Gently stir it together.
+Stir fry on high heat for two minutes, then transfer the tofu, mushrooms and celery to the clay pots, and pour in as much broth as you can.
 Put the lids on the pots and place them in a pre-heated oven at 350 degrees, and bake for ten minutes.
-Serve the simmering pots, being careful not to let anyone burn themselves.
-Eat the contents straight from the pot, or spoon it over jasmine rice.
+Serve the simmering pots.
+Be careful not to let anyone burn themselves.
+Eat the contents straight from the pot, or spoon them over jasmine rice.